ShyamW/Weather_Analysis/README.md

     * Programming Language
 2. Plotly
     * Library used to form a state temperature choropleth
-2. ConfigParser
+2. ConfigParser (configparser if python 3.x)
-    * Module used to read from config file
+    * Library to read parameter data such as the url to parse